 3.7.1 All Assistant Directors have completed a Service Assurance Statement.
-The Service Assurance Statement provides assurance that governance arrangements operated effectively during 2020/21 in respect of the business units for which the Assistant Director has responsibility.
-Actions which have been identified to improve governance arrangements in business units are outlined in Appendix Four together with progress of the actions identified last year.
+The Service Assurance Statement provides assurance that governance arrangements operated effectively during 2021/22 in respect of the business units for which the Assistant Director has responsibility.
+Actions which have been identified to improve governance arrangements in business units will be monitored by Corporate Governance Group throughout the year.